-As you are crucial tips for first time dog owners, mature dogs often require more time to adjust especially if you had adopted him from a shelter.
+As you are crucial tips for first-time dog owners, mature dogs often require more time to adjust especially if you had adopted them from a shelter.
 Conversely, when it comes to puppies, they usually require more training, more so house training.
 It is also good to note it will take up to several months for you and your new pet to settle in a routine.
 With that being said, it is crucial to prepare in advance before getting your dog.
 This enables you to get off well with your new dog.

-2. If You Prefer a Puppy, Make Sure You Learn More about Them
+2. If You Prefer a Puppy, Make Sure You Learn More About Them

 Remember, you need to develop a happy and healthy relationship between you and your fur baby.
 To do this, ensure that you train them properly from the word go.
 You will also need to learn how to communicate with your pet.
-Since your pet needs your guidance, they often have certain behaviors that show you what they need.
+Since your pet needs your guidance, they often have certain behaviours that show you what they need.
 In addition, since they communicate differently, it is crucial to understand what they need.
 Another crucial tip is to take charge and act as its leader.
 This helps you to teach your Fido good behavior.
-Additionally you need to learn the best food to feed it, the exercises to take part in and the toys he needs.
+Additionally, you need to learn the best food to feed it, the exercises to take part in and the toys he needs.

 3. Find a Great Veterinarian

 After getting along with your pet, you now need to know the basic care your pets needs.
-As you are crucial tips for first time dog owners, you need to learn about the nutrition, physical interaction, adequate shelter, as well as social interaction.
+As you are crucial tips for first-time dog owners, you need to learn about nutrition, physical interaction, adequate shelter, as well as social interaction.
 Next, just as you need a good family doctor, your pet needs a great veterinarian.
 Actually, it is a great ideal to take your pet to the vet once he gets home.
 The Vet will often your pooches health, educate you more about your pet’s needs and more important, takes you through guidelines of owning the dog.
 Obviously, you would benefit from a friendly veterinarian who always keeps the lines of communication open.